N-modal steady water waves with vorticity: Statement of the Problem

 \section{Statement of the Problem}

-Let an open channel of uniform rectangular cross-section be bounded below by a horizontal rigid bottom and let water occupying the channel be bounded above by a free surface not touching the bottom.
-In appropriate Cartesian coordinates $(x,y)$, the bottom coincides with the $x$-axis and gravity acts in the negative $y$-direction.
+Let an open channel of a uniform rectangular cross-section be bounded below by a horizontal rigid bottom and let water occupying the channel be bounded above by a free surface not touching the bottom.
+In an appropriate Cartesian coordinates $(x,y)$, the bottom coincides with the $x$-axis and gravity acts in the negative $y$-direction.
 The steady water motion is supposed to be two-dimensional and rotational; the surface tension is neglected on the free surface of the water, where the pressure is constant.
-These assumptions and the fact that water is incompressible allow us to seek the velocity field in the form $(\psi_y, -\psi_x)$, where $\psi (x,y)$ is referred to as the {\it stream function}.
+These assumptions and the fact that the water is incompressible allow us to seek the velocity field in the form $(\psi_y, -\psi_x)$, where $\psi (x,y)$ is referred to as the {\it stream function}.
 The vorticity distribution $\omega$ is supposed to be a prescribed smooth function depending only on the values of $\psi$.

 We choose the frame of reference so that the velocity field is time-independent as well as the unknown free-surface profile.
-The latter is assumed to be the graph of $y = \eta (x)$, $x \in \Bbb R$, where $\eta$ is a positive continuous function, and so the longitudinal section of the water domain is ${\cal D} = \{ x \in \Bbb R , \ 0 < y < \eta (x) \}$.
+The latter is assumed to be the graph of a function $y = \eta (x)$, $x \in \Bbb R$, where $\eta$ is a positive continuous function, and so the longitudinal section of the water domain is ${\cal D} = \{ x \in \Bbb R , \ 0 < y < \eta (x) \}$.
 We use the non-dimensional variables proposed by Keady and Norbury \cite{KN}.
 Namely, lengths and velocities are scaled to $(Q^2/g)^{1/3}$ and $(Qg)^{1/3}$ respectively.
 Here $Q$ and $g$ are the dimensional quantities for the rate of flow and the gravity acceleration respectively, whereas $(Q^2/g)^{1/3}$ is the depth of the critical uniform stream in the irrotational case.
+This scaling leads to to an equivalent problem, provided the mass flux is not zero.

 The following free-boundary problem for $\psi$ and $\eta$ has long been known (cf. \cite{KN}):